basscss/deprecated/README.md

 UI group utilities module for Basscss - http://basscss.com

-Use group utilities for fine-grained control over visually grouping buttons, form fields, and other elements
+Use group utilities for fine-grained control over visually grouping buttons, form fields, and other elements.

 ## Button Groups
 Button groups allow for more flexibility in establishing gestalt and controlling information density.